Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 9800 GTX should be a bit faster than the Radeon HD 6670 (OEM) 1GB in general. (explain)
+Memory BandwidthThe GeForce 9800 GTX, in theory, should be a little bit faster than the Radeon HD 6670 (OEM) 1GB overall. (explain)

-Texel RateThe GeForce 9800 GTX is quite a bit (more or less 125%) more effective at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe GeForce 9800 GTX is much (about 125%) faster with regards to anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce 9800 GTX is superior to the Radeon HD 6670 (OEM) 1GB, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce 9800 GTX is superior to the Radeon HD 6670 (OEM) 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison